 Over time, 1,144 people have set a Job Target for the construction manager role in our software.
 When we look at the types of people they’re looking for, we find three Reference Profiles that stand out above the rest.

-Analyzers have high standards and can come across rather intense.
-Perfect for a project management role, they’re comfortable delegating both details and authority—although they’re highly selective in who they delegate to.
+Analyzers have high standards.
+Ideal for a project management role, they’re comfortable delegating both details and authority—although they’re highly selective in who they delegate to.
 Disciplined and strong on execution, they excel at making data-driven decisions and ensuring projects are completed to specification.

 Controllers are detail-oriented and work hard to develop technical expertise.
 Their drive to get things done the right way helps them to make objective decisions and stay on track with budgets and timelines.
 A Controller’s tendency to understand and follow rules and regulations makes them a natural fit for a construction manager position.